 This non-adhesive film is semi-private and obscures views only, so it’s not recommended for bathroom privacy.
 It blocks 84 percent of UVA rays and 99 percent of UVB rays, reduces glare, and is reusable.

-WPCTEV’s One Way Mirror Film has a reflective surface that prevents those outside from seeing in.
+WPCTEV’s one-way mirror film has a reflective surface that prevents those outside from seeing in.
 As the skies begin to darken, the film no longer provides privacy.
-It’s available in four different reflective colors and an array of sizes.
 The film is non-adhesive for easy application and removal, and it’s reusable.

 In addition to blocking 97 percent of UV rays, the film also blocks 85 percent of infrared rays, which carry more than half the heat from the sun, from entering the space.
 To reduce glare, the film allows 10 percent Visible Light Transmittance (VLT) through the film.